Find Grad Schools

 40 Yearly Graduations

 Stony Brook University is the 5th most popular school in the nation for students seeking a master's degree in psychiatric/mental health nursing.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 40 people received their master's degree in psychiatric/mental health nursing from SUNY Stony Brook.
-About 67% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #6